A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Nelson-Yasue Stochastic Mechanics

 In our view, the physical meaning of (12) has been misconstrued by some researchers \cite{Bohm1989,Kyprianidis1992,Smolin06,Smolin2012} to imply that $\rho$ must be interpreted as the physical cause of the osmotic velocity of Nelson's particle.
 We want to stress that this is not the case, and that such an interpretation would be logically and physically inconsistent with the definition of $\rho$ as a probability density.
-Rather, Nelson physically motivates his osmotic velocity by analogy with the osmotic velocity in the E-S theory \cite{Nelson1966,Nelson1967} - essentially, he postulates the presence of an external (i.e., not sourced by the particle) potential, $U(\mathbf{q},t)$, which couples to the particle via some coupling constant, $\mu$, such that $R(\mathbf{q}(t),t)=\mu U(\mathbf{q}(t),t)$ defines a `potential momentum' for the particle. \footnote{It should be emphasized that $U(\mathbf{q},t)$ is not defined over an ensemble of systems, but is a real physical field on 3-space analogous to the classical external potential, $V(\mathbf{q},t)$, that causes the osmotic velocity of a Brownian particle in the E-S theory.
+Instead, Nelson physically motivates his osmotic velocity by analogy with the osmotic velocity in the ES theory \cite{Nelson1966,Nelson1967} - essentially, he postulates the presence of an external (i.e., not sourced by the particle) potential, $U(\mathbf{q},t)$, which couples to the particle via some coupling constant, $\mu$, such that $R(\mathbf{q}(t),t)=\mu U(\mathbf{q}(t),t)$ defines a `potential momentum' for the particle. \footnote{It should be emphasized that $U(\mathbf{q},t)$ is not defined over an ensemble of systems, but is a real physical field on 3-space analogous to the classical external potential, $V(\mathbf{q},t)$, that causes the osmotic velocity of a Brownian particle in the E-S theory.
 Nelson does not specify whether $U(\mathbf{q},t)$ is sourced by the ether or is an independently existing field on space-time, nor does he specify whether the coupling $\mu$ corresponds to any of the fundamental force interactions of the Standard Model.
 These elements of his theory are phenomenological hypotheses that presumably should be made more precise in a `deeper' extension of stochastic mechanics.
 Nonetheless, as we will see in Part II, the many-particle extension of stochastic mechanics puts additional constraints on how the osmotic potential should be understood.} (Hereafter we shall permit ourselves to refer to $U(\mathbf{q},t)$ and $R(\mathbf{q},t)$ interchangeably as the `osmotic potential'.)
-When $U(\mathbf{q},t)$ is spatially varying, it imparts to the particle a momentum, $\nabla R(\mathbf{q},t)|_{\mathbf{q}=\mathbf{q}(t)}$, which is then counter-balanced by the ether fluid's osmotic impulse pressure, $\left(\hbar/2m\right)\nabla ln[n(\mathbf{q},t)]|_{\mathbf{q}=\mathbf{q}(t)}$.
-So, physically, Nelson's osmotic velocity is the equilibrium velocity acquired by the particle when $\nabla R/m=\left(\hbar/2m\right)\nabla\rho/\rho$ (using $\rho=n/N$), which implies that $\rho$ depends on $R$ as $\rho=e^{2R/\hbar}$ for all times.
+When $U(\mathbf{q},t)$ is spatially varying, it imparts to the particle a momentum, $\nabla R(\mathbf{q},t)|_{\mathbf{q}=\mathbf{q}(t)}$, which is then counter-balanced by the ether fluid's osmotic impulse pressure, $\left(\hbar/2m\right)\nabla\ln[n(\mathbf{q},t)]|_{\mathbf{q}=\mathbf{q}(t)}$.
+This leads to the equilibrium condition $\nabla R/m=\left(\hbar/2m\right)\nabla\rho/\rho$ (using $\rho=n/N$), which implies that $\rho$ depends on $R$ as $\rho=e^{2R/\hbar}$ for all times.
 Hence, the \textit{physical cause} of $\mathbf{u}$ is $R$ (or technically \emph{U}), and (12) is just a mathematically equivalent and convenient rewriting of this relation.